amcneil36/amcneil36.github.io/blogs/additional-coding-recommendations.md

 * Try to minimize complexity in your classes
   * Replace conditional with polymorphism
 * Try to avoid doing anything hacky
-* Avoid global state, side effects, mutability as much as possible
+* Avoid global state, side effects, and mutability as much as possible
 #### 27) Don't pass in one object as a means of getting another object.
 Pass in directly what you need (law of demeter)
 * This promotes information hiding, decreases coupling, makes the class more re-usable, and makes the class easier to understand (KISS)
 * A cashier at McDonalds doesn't need your wallet in order to place your order.
 The cashier needs your $5.
 It should not matter if the $5 comes from a wallet, a purse, or a pocket